NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 **I do not care about this second nuget.org account, I want to change my login for first nuget.org account with the second Microsoft account.
 What do I do?**

 If you wish to not care about the second nuget.org account and still want to re-use the associated Microsoft account with email `account2@outlook.com`.

+You can release the association between the Microsoft account and nuget.org account by deleting the nuget.org account.
-1. You will first need to get rid of the other account.
-Follow the steps to [delete user](#how-to-delete-my-nugetorg-account) for the second nuget.org account `MyNuGetAccount2`.
+1. Follow the steps to [delete user](#how-to-delete-my-nugetorg-account) for the second nuget.org account `MyNuGetAccount2`.
-1. Once your other account is deleted, you can retry the steps to [change Microsoft account login](#how-to-change-my-microsoft-account-for-nugetorg-login).
+1. Once this account is deleted, you can retry the steps to [change Microsoft account login](#how-to-change-the-microsoft-account-i-use-for-nugetorg-login).

 **Wait, I care about this second account too.
 I do not want to lose this account but change my associated account logins for first account.**